High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Examples

 where $a_1, a_2 \sim \cN(0, 1)$ are i.i.d. standard Gaussian variables.
 Likewise for SGD-U, $\uv_n(t)$ converges weakly to the solution of the system,

 where the sign function satisfies $\text{sgn}(x) = \Id_{x > 0} - \Id_{x < 0}$. \end{proposition}

+We verify localizability and closability for both SGD-M and SGD-U as part of the proof of Proposition~\ref{prop:single_index_main} in Section~\ref{sec:proofs-si-models}.
 In what follows, we consider $f(x) = x^k$ for $k \ge 1$.
 This family of link functions includes well-studied examples such as phase retrieval ($k = 2$).
-In the small noise regime $\sigma^2 \to 0$, the population optimum $(m, r^2 ) = (1, 0)$ is a fixed point for SGD-M (see Proposition~\ref{prop:si-poly-link-pts}), but not for SGD-U. Despite this, we show that SGD-U is able to converge to fixed points that are still close to the optimum in settings where SGD-M diverges (i.e. $\text{d} r_\perp^2 >0, \,\forall t$).
+In the small noise regime $\sigma^2 \to 0$, the population optimum $(m, r^2 ) = (1, 0)$ is a fixed point for SGD-M (see Proposition~\ref{prop:si-poly-link-pts}), but not for SGD-U. Despite this, we show that SGD-U is able to converge to fixed points that are still close to the optimum in settings where SGD-M diverges (i.e. $\text{d} r^2 >0, \,\forall t$).

 For concreteness, we present some specified choices of $f$ to gauge the exact limiting dynamics and fixed points for SGD-M. We obtain closed-form dynamics and fixed points for SGD-U in the next section where we consider the small noise regime.